FEUP-ESOF-2020-21/open-cx-t2g1-2b-2b/docs/README.md

 * Now, when user presses the go back button he is always redirected to the main menu.
 * Changed colors of the app!
 * Now things are stored in a local database using SQLite.

 Sprint Effort: L

+#### Fourth Sprint
+## User Story 4
+### As a user I want to select a timespan, so that I can see all available conferences in that timespan.
+* I can select a timespan to search for conferences

+## Miscellaneous
+- Conferences are scrapped from the webpage [Call 4 Papers](www.call4papers.com)
+- Implemented Gherkin Acceptance Tests
+- Finished Unit Tests
+- Changed the theme and created a logo for the app

+Sprint Effort: L